Namibia

 Hours: Generally 5 to 7 hours riding a day, with breaks for rests and lunch (NB occasionally a longer day on the Namib Desert Ride).

-Pace and experience required: Fitness and experience required varies a little with itinerary but all riders must be confident, comfortable and in control on a horse at all paces (including long trots and canters) when riding with a group over varied, sometimes rough or tricky, terrain.
+Pace and experience required: These rides are only for riders of a good intermediate standard and above.
+All riders must be confident, comfortable and in control on a horse at all paces (including long trots and fast canters) when riding with a group across open, varied, sometimes rough or tricky, terrain.
 A good level of general and riding fitness is required for all rides.
-The riding pace depends very much on the route, the day’s terrain and temperatures but you can expect chances for long canters most days and when on desert flats, plenty of long, fast canters.
+The riding pace very much depends on the route, the day’s terrain and temperatures but you can expect chances for long canters most days and when on desert flats, plenty of long, fast canters.

 ACCOMMODATION

-Accommodation varies with the itinerary but most nights are in simple camps, using dome tents and comfortable camp beds with warm duvets and bedrolls.
-Most guests choose not to sleep in a tent, but to set up their camp bed under the stars.
-Camps are moved by a back-up team and support vehicle and set up ahead for you.
-There is limited water when camping although hot showers are usually possible.
+Accommodation varies a little with itinerary but most nights on all trips are in simple camps with the first and last night in a lodge or guesthouse.
+Rides follow a linear route and the camps is moved from place to place ahead of the riding group by a back up team with support vehicle.
+Dome tents are provided for sleeping with comfortable camp beds with warm duvets and bedrolls - most guests choose not to sleep in a tent, but to set up their camp bed under the stars.
+There is limited water at camps although a shared shower is set up and a hot shower is usually possible.
 Meals are prepared by the support staff and eaten around the campfire.
 Nights in Windhoek and on the coast are in a guesthouse, safari lodge or small hotel (twin room with own bathroom) and on some rides there are a few nights in a semi-permanent camp where you sleep on proper beds in large walk-in safari tents (usually with own shower but sometimes a shower block to share).

 RATES & DATES